lucaspere/go_projects/.github/pull_request_template.md

 ## What does this PR do?
 <!--
- Describes what this projects does.
+ Describes what this project does.
 -->

 ## What did you learn by doing this PR?